Make your own free website on Tripod.com

 *CORRECT:

--Might as well say all of the current RTR models that Kadee puts out in NH, PRR, PC, NYC, etc. are correct- they even include the roster information to back up their models on the back of the box- something most manufacturers cannot or will not do (because a lot of the others' "prototype" models out there are wrong in a lot of cases).
+-Might as well say all of the current RTR models that Kadee puts out in NH, PRR, PC, NYC, & any road for that matter, are correct- they even include the roster information on the back of the box to back up their models- something most manufacturers cannot or will not do (because a lot of the others' "prototype" models out there are wrong in a lot of cases).
 Very pricey, but very accurate & detailed.

 ________________________________________________________________________